Privacy Policy

 When you use the PDF Filler feature, each page of your PDF is rendered as an image in your browser and sent to Anthropic’s Claude AI API solely to identify the form fields and their labels.
 These images contain only the blank form layout — not your personal data or filled values.
 Anthropic does not store these images beyond the duration of the API call.
 Analysis results are cached on our servers by form fingerprint so the same form is never analyzed twice.
 We never send filled PDF content or personal information to Anthropic.

 When you create an account at autofillportal.com/signup, we collect and store your email address, a bcrypt-hashed password (we never store your plain-text password), and a randomly generated API key used to authenticate the extension.
-We also record the account creation timestamp, your last login timestamp, and your subscription plan.
-Stripe customer and subscription IDs are stored when you subscribe to a paid plan; Stripe processes payment data and we never store full card numbers.
+We also record the account creation timestamp and your last login timestamp.
 Your API key can be rotated at any time from the account page, which immediately invalidates the previous key.

 3. What Data We Do Not Collect